Curated Insights: Why aren’t we talking about adaptive learning?

 On the Thursday morning of the event, I facilitated a discussion with about 100 people on the potential for adaptive learning to increase the overall value of employee development.
 To begin, I asked everyone to raise their hand if they were familiar with the concept of adaptive learning.
 Pretty much everyone raised their hand.
 Then, I asked who was doing any work with adaptive learning.
 Only a few hands went up.
 Those who provided examples spoke mostly to branching decisions within eLearning content, which I would consider an introductory form of object-specific adaptation.
 This experience reinforced my sense that adaptive learning is still a pretty aspirational concept for L&D. Many see the potential but just don’t know how to bring it to life.

-This month’s curated insights focus on the power of adaptive learning to provide valuable learning and performance support opportunities as a foundational component of a modern workplace learning strategy.
+This month’s curated insights focus on the power of adaptive learning technology to provide valuable learning and performance support opportunities as a foundational component of a modern learning environment and workplace learning strategy.

 4 dimensions of adaptive learning by JD Dillon